astronautlevel2/IRC-C/README.md

 # Description
 This is a simple command line IRC client.
 Right now, it has very little functionality, and is basically glorified telnet.

 * Support for persistent configuration - saves options that you enter on first run.
-To connect to a different server, delete config and re-run.
+* Load any config file with ./IRC <config file>.
+If it does not exist, it will create it.
+If config file is not specified, config is loaded by default
 * Automatically sends NICK and USER messages on connection.
 * PONGs all PINGs.
 * Password field in config doesn't actually do anything.